Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 27

-For any fishery operator selling the Pacifc bluefin tuna, he/she shall provide the buyer with the Catch Document of Domestic Sales Pacific Bluefin Tuna with the information on sales process properly filled in.
+When selling Pacifc bluefin tuna, fishery operators shall provide buyers with Catch Documents of Domestic Sales Pacific Bluefin Tuna with complete information on sales process.

 In the event that a Pacific bluefin tuna is sold in batches, the Catch Document of Domestic Sales Pacific Blueifn Tuna may be provided to the next buyer(s) in photocopies, each of which records the weight to be sold.